Department of Arts and Humanities

 Dr. Jerry Jones, Chair, Humanities

-Welcome to the Department of Humanities
+Welcome to the Department of Arts and Humanities

 Our department houses programs in English, History, Liberal Studies, and Music.
 We also host or co-host some unique minors: the Film Studies minor, Language and Linguistics minor, and a Fine Arts minor.